Operads, modules over walled Brauer categories, and Koszul complexes: Operads and -modules

 It remains to check that the quadratic relations for $\dwbtw$ are satisfied, i.e., that reversing the order of contraction of the edges introduces a sign $-1$.
 This is a consequence of the isomorphism (\ref{eqn:dbd_lftb_stfb}).
 In terms of the schematic representation in the proof of Theorem \ref{thm:stfb}, this can be seen as follows.
 By definition, permuting a wheel and a corolla does not introduce a sign; {\em a contrario}, transposing two corollas introduces a sign $-1$.
 By inspection, in order to reverse the order of edge contraction, in each case we are required to transpose two corollas. \end{rem}

-\begin{rem} One can clearly generalize the results of this section to working with operads in graded $\kk$-vector spaces (or even operads in chain complexes).

-It is then natural to ask how Theorems \ref{thm:stfb} and \ref{thm:ltfb} relate when considering an operad $\opd$ and its operadic suspension.
+\begin{rem} One can generalize the results of this section to working with non-unital operads in graded $\kk$-vector spaces.
+It is then natural to ask how Theorems \ref{thm:stfb} and \ref{thm:ltfb} relate when considering a non-unital operad $\opd$ and its operadic suspension.
 When including the `wheeled' term $|\dbd \opd|$ (respectively for the suspended operad), in general there is no direct relation, since the formation of the commutator quotient $|-|$ is sensitive to the Koszul sign arising from the operadic suspension.
-(This was observed by Vladimir Dotsenko in a discussion with the author concerning Dotsenko's work in January 2024.) \end{rem}
+(This observation is due to Vladimir Dotsenko relating to his work.) \end{rem}